 Step 5: Finally, the formula for a marginal product can be derived by dividing the increase in production output (step 3) by the increase in variable input (step 4) as shown below.

 Marginal Product = Increase in Production Output (ΔY) / Change in Variable Input (ΔI)

 Marginal Product = (Y1 – Y0) / (I1 – I0)

 Relevance and Use of Marginal Product Formula

 It is important to understand the concept of marginal product because it is used as one of the driving factors of the level of production.
-The underlying theory of marginal product is the law of diminishing marginal returns which states that the marginal productivity will eventually decrease beyond a certain point owing to several operational limitations.
-In fact, there are cases where marginal productivity can become detrimental enough to reduce the overall production level with the addition of a new variable unit.
+The underlying theory of marginal product is the law of diminishing marginal returns, which states that marginal productivity will eventually decrease beyond a certain point owing to several operational limitations.
+In fact, there are cases where marginal productivity can become detrimental enough to reduce the overall production level by adding a new variable unit.
 In such cases, it is advisable to stop increasing that variable input.